 Gartner predicts that 50% of business-to-business collaboration will take place through APIs by 2017, and by 2018 75% of Fortune 1000 firms will offer public Web APIs1

 - New Customer Acquisition Channel – Organizations can open new channels that provide significant growth in CLTV (Customer Life Time Value) when compared to other traditional channels.
-Gartner says that by 2018, more than 50 percent of users will use a tablet or smartphone first for all online activities.3
+Gartner states that by 2018, more than 50 percent of users will use a tablet or smartphone first for all online activities.3

 - Fosters Open Innovation – With developer-friendly APIs, organizations can attract creative developers who bring in a variety of insights that can result in new uses for your service/product.
 For example, Indian Railways opened up their ticketing API, which enabled the creation of consumer friendly apps.
 There are now 6 to 8 user-developed mobile apps in addition to the website from Indian Rail and other third party partners.